 Depending on national laws, industry rules or company policies, these incidents, near misses included, need or do not need to be reported and investigated.

-• It may have resulted from a failed control
+• It may have been the result of a failed control.

-• A subsequent incident could turn out differently, with dire consequences.
+• A subsequent similar incident could turn out differently, with dramatically more dire consequences.

-• When reported and investigated it may help determine the root causes.
+• When reported and investigated, it may help determine and better define (potentially unknown) root causes.

-• It creates data for analysis that can initiate appropriate prevention.
+• It creates data for analysis that can initiate appropriate and more effective prevention.

 • It creates a culture that seeks to identify and control hazards and may reduce future risks.

-• It sends a motivational message to the workforce.
+• It sends a strong and motivational message to the workforce.

 Bottom-up awareness and prevention

 This brings into view the lowest, broadest part of the Safety Triangle.
-The part that feeds into those near misses (and potentially more severe incidents): hazards, risky behavior and conditions.
+The part that feeds into those near misses (and potentially more severe incidents): hazards, risky behavior, and contributing conditions.
 AKA: the root cause.

-Putting it bluntly: when near misses are reported, properly investigated and analyzed, accidents will be prevented.
-Also: early detection of failures will be enhanced.
+Putting it bluntly, when near misses are reported, properly investigated, and analyzed, accidents will be prevented.
+Also, the early detection of failures will be enhanced.

-So even in those cases, industries or regions where there is no law or ruleset that makes reporting and investigating of near misses obligatory, it still is a valid way to gather knowledge and data about that deepest but extremely relevant part of the iceberg.
+So even in industries or regions where reporting and investigating near misses isn’t required by law, it remains a valuable way to gain insight into that often overlooked but highly relevant base of the iceberg.

-It is seen as a vital step in any continuous safety improvement strategy.
+This is seen as a vital step in any continuous safety improvement strategy.
 Normalizing and/or standardizing near-miss reporting works towards a culture focused on improving safety.
-It also creates a ‘looking out for one another’ mentality that leads to increased morale, and productivity.
-And steering back towards, or rather, steering clear of that initial iceberg: saves money.
+It also builds a 'looking out for one another' mindset, which boosts morale and productivity.
+Steering us back to, or rather, steering us clear of that first iceberg in saving money and protecting your bottom line.

 Discover more from Rombit